whitneylosinski/Eat.Sleep.Data/README.md

 *  Time of year or day of week
 *  etc.

-## Description of Data Source:
+## Description of Data Source and Data Exploration:
 Click the following link to see a detailed description of the data sources being using for the project.
 Additional information about our data exploration can be found in the project proposal above.
-- <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/ETL">Data Source</a>
+- <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/ETL">Data Source and Exploration</a>

 ## Drafts of Machine Learning Model:
 Our preliminary model testing before the feature reduction process included two separate tests.
 Our first pass at an MLM used a linearRegressor model with multiple variables, thus becoming multiple regression.
 A description and link to viewing this model can be found here: